 The cost of attendance (COA) is an estimate of what it costs the typical student to attend Texas A&M University.
 Don’t be startled by the sticker price of a college education.
 Your cost of attendance (COA) doesn’t just cover your college tuition; it takes into account your basic living expenses too.

 When comparing financial aid packages from other schools, make sure you are comparing the total cost of attending that school, not just the total financial aid awarded.
 It is important for you to budget and make wise decisions regarding how to utilize the financial aid funds you receive.
 Students are not allowed to receive aid that exceeds their cost of attendance.

-Books and Supplies: The average cost of books and supplies for a typical student for an entire academic year.
+- Books and Supplies: The average cost of books and supplies for a typical student for an entire academic year.
 Typically includes books, educational supplies, course materials, and computer-related expenses excluding the purchase of a personal computer.

-Personal Expenses and Miscellaneous: Estimate of costs for clothing, haircuts, entertainment and other miscellaneous expenses.
+- Personal Expenses and Miscellaneous: Estimate of costs for clothing, haircuts, entertainment and other miscellaneous expenses.
 What you actually spend on these types of items may be higher or lower depending on your own lifestyle.